Michel Gondry and Audrey Tautou on Their New Film, 'Mood Indigo'

 Chloé (Audrey Tautou), Colin (Romain Duris) float above Les Forum Des Halles, Paris.
 Photo courtesy of Drafthouse Films.

-Was that your favourite scene to shoot, Chloé and Colin’s cloud car ride above the hole that is Des Halles?
+Was that your favorite scene to shoot, Chloé and Colin’s cloud car ride above the hole that is Des Halles?

 No, it was a nightmare.
 It was very complicated.